Classificatory disputes about art: Antiquity

+Middle Ages and Renaissance

 In medieval Christian Europe, universities taught a standard set of seven liberal arts, defined by early medieval philosophers such as Boethius and Alcuin of York and as such centered around philosophy.
 The definitions of these subjects and their practice was heavily based on the educational system of Greece and Rome.
 These seven arts were themselves split into two categories: